Ovarian cancer

 • factors such as your age, fitness and overall health.

 If epithelial ovarian cancer is diagnosed and treated when the cancer is inside the ovary (stage 1), it has a good prognosis.
-Many cases of more advanced cancer may respond well to treatment, but the cancer often comes back (recurs) and further treatment is needed.

 Stromal cell and germ cell tumours can usually be treated successfully, although there may be a small risk the cancer will come back and need further treatment.
-Borderline tumour can usually be treated successfully with surgery alone.
+Borderline tumours can usually be treated successfully with surgery alone.

 Discussing your prognosis can be challenging and stressful.
 It may help to talk with family and friends, or call our cancer nurses on 13 11 20.